 The gallery found on the "World Series Rings" tab above features images for each of the team-issued World Series rings.
 While a decent supply of replica options can be found for most winners in the last few decades, the vintage replicas are not as common.
 For the sake of comparison, the images shown are largely the original team-issued rings.
 Sample rings or replicas are shown when no team-issued examples could be located.

 With so many options, collecting them all would be a significant undertaking.
 However, given the likelihood of team allegiances among collectors, acquiring a team set of replica World Series rings is much more feasible.
-Amazon has some nice options for displaying your rings at reasonable prices.

 After checking out the gallery, let us know in the comments if any of the rings particularly catch your eye.